gugalnikov/omesa/index.md

 ![](/images/omesa_notation_1.png)

+As shown by the diagram above, the OMESA notation is capable of expressing the basic architectural characteristics of both a Microservices and a Monolithic design.

 ## Copyright and License

 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/80x15.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.